-The Applicant submitted a request to the US Department of Agriculture (USDA) on 18 April 2007 for a determination of non-regulated status for COT67B, any progeny derived from crosses between COT67B and conventional cotton varieties and any progeny derived from crosses of COT67B with other genetically modified cotton that has also been granted non-regulated status under 7 CFR part 340.6.
+The Applicant submitted a request to the US Department of Agriculture (USDA) on 18 April 2007 for a determination of nonregulated status for COT67B, any progeny derived from crosses between COT67B and conventional cotton varieties and any progeny derived from crosses of COT67B with other genetically modified cotton that has also been granted nonregulated status under 7 CFR part 340.6.
 A draft Letter of Completeness for the COT67B Petition was issued by the USDA on June 19 2007.
-Granting of non-regulated status is still pending.

 The Applicant also made a submission to the US Food and Drug Administration (US FDA) on 3 July 2007.
-The science review has been completed by the US FDA and a decision is pending.
+A decision by the US FDA is expected in January 2009.